 3 Signs You Need To Upgrade Your Old Electrical Panel

 Your electrical system is easily one of the most important components throughout your entire home, and among all of the various components that come together to make up your electrical system, your electrical panel is, without a doubt, the most crucial element.
-Because your electrical panel is such a critical component in your home’s electrical system, it can be particularly troublesome when something starts to go wrong with your existing panel, or the electrical needs of your home move beyond what your current panel is capable of handling, both of which can be much more common issues than you might think.
+Because your electrical panel is such a critical component in your home's electrical system, it can be particularly troublesome when something starts to go wrong with your existing panel, or the electrical needs of your home move beyond what your current panel is capable of handling, both of which can be much more common issues than you might think.
 Identifying when your electrical panel is in need of an upgrade is important as it not only plays a role in the overall function of your home, but also the safety, as faulty and outdated electrical panels are a very common cause of electrical fires in homes all over the country.
-To help you identify some of the signs that your home’s current electrical panel is due for an upgrade, our team of skilled Orlando electricians have taken the time to put together this short list highlighting just a few of the common signs you can be on the lookout for that indicate it’s time for a new electrical panel.
+To help you identify some of the signs that your home's current electrical panel is due for an upgrade, our team of skilled Orlando electricians have taken the time to put together this short list highlighting just a few of the common signs to be on the lookout for that indicate it's time for a new electrical panel.

 Your Breakers Are Frequently Tripping

 The circuit breakers of your electrical panel are designed to trip when they become overloaded in order to stop the flow of electricity in order to prevent overheating and other forms of damage to your panel, your wiring, and your home.
 This tripping is usually caused because the energy being used in your home is exceeding that capacity of what your electrical panel is able to safely distribute around your home, and the breaker trips to protect itself.
 While this is designed to function in this way, if you notice that your breakers seem like they are constantly tripping, it could be an indicator that it's time to upgrade your panel to something newer that is better able to keep up with your energy demands.